nuclia/nuclia.py/docs/14-rao.md

 ## Listing Available Agents

-Discover what retrieval agents you have access to.
+Discover what Retrieval Agents Orchestrators you have access to.

 - CLI: